happyho0906/iot-security/README.md

-# LISA
-Logistics Intelligence & Sentinel Assistant
+# LISA: Logistics Intelligence & Sentinel Assistant

 A self-contained logistics monitoring platform with real-time shipment tracking, alert management, Discord bot integration, and a role-based web dashboard.
 Runs entirely in the browser in demo mode with no backend required.
 Designed to connect to AWS (DynamoDB + Lambda + API Gateway) when deployed.